 Storypark provides an overview of the children's learning that invites families to enjoy in the events of the day and encourages interactions and engages them in their child's learning.
-All parents will sign an agreement of understand for the use of Storypark.
-To learn more you can go to www.storypark.com We urge parents/guardians to keep informed of Program activities and news by reading the Program/Classroom newsletters as well as notices posted on our bulletin boards and the Storypark Community page.
-During the month of May, we encourage parents/caregivers to participate in a Parent-Teacher Interview with their children's educators.
+All Parents/guardians will sign an agreement of understand for the use of Storypark.
+To learn more you can go to www.storypark.com.
+We urge parents/guardians to keep informed of program activities and news by reading the Storypark Community page as well as notices posted on our bulletin boards.

-6. To involve local community partners and allow those partners to support the children, their families and staff.
+6. To involve community partners to support the children, their families and employees.

 Encouraging and developing community partnerships strengthens our abilities to meet the needs of all children and families.
-Our Program supports any needed collaboration with community partners for the benefit of all children.
+Our program supports collaboration with community partners for the benefit of all children.

 Our children with special needs are supported through Children's Inclusion Support Services.
 The Resource Consultant provides consultative support on an ongoing basis to our programs by suggesting strategies for adapting activities and providing training to ensure a positive inclusion experience for everyone.
-Using a team approach, the Resource Consultant facilitates the development of a functional Team Service Plan to implement the child's individual plan to meets the expectations as set forth by the Program.
+Using a team approach, the Resource Consultant facilitates the development of a functional Team Service Plan to implement the child's individual plan to meets the expectations as set forth by the program.

-We invite visitors to enhance our Program activities (librarian, musicians, community professionals such as paramedics).
+We invite visitors to enhance our program activities (librarian, musicians, community professionals such as paramedics).
 We continue to build community knowledge by actively participating in community walks.
 Community walks are an important component as they provide the children with the opportunity to engage with their community; to build relationships and an understanding to those around them.
 This provides the children with a sense of belonging.
-Children are encouraged to hold hands with a peer for short community walks in the neighbourhood and to the forested area near the church parking lot.
-To ensure safety, there are always 2 or more staff off site with the children at all times and ratios are always maintained
+Children are encouraged to hold hands with a peer for short community walks in the neighbourhood and to nearby natural/forested areas.
+To ensure safety, there are always 2 or more employees off site with the children at all times and ratios are always maintained.